DavyYue/Vanderbilt_Tools/README.md

-# Personal Website
+# Vanderbilt Tools Website

-This site highlights some of my work as a software engineer and can be found [here](https://www.davyyue.com).
+This site provides useful tools for the average Vanderbilt Unergrad and can be found [here](davyyue.github.io/Vanderbilt_Tools).
 Please reach out through the site with any questions you might have.

-Copyright 2016-2018 Davy Yue
+Copyright Davy Yue

 # Credits: